ardera/flutter-pi/README.md

       --causal_async_stacks \
       --deterministic \
       --snapshot_kind=app-aot-elf \
-      --elf=build/app.so \
+      --elf=build/flutter_assets/app.so \
       --strip \
       --sim_use_hardfp \
       --no-use-integer-division \
       build/kernel_snapshot.dill
     ```
-8. Move the `app.so` inside the asset bundle directory.
-    ```
-    mv ./build/app.so ./build/flutter_assets/
-    ```
-9. Now you can switch to your normal OS again.
+8. Now you can switch to your normal OS again.
-10. Upload the asset bundle and the `app.so` to your Raspberry Pi.
+9. Upload the asset bundle and the `app.so` to your Raspberry Pi.
     ```bash
     rsync -a --info=progress2 ./build/flutter_assets/ pi@raspberrypi:/home/pi/my_apps_flutter_assets
     ```
     or
     ```
-    scp ./build/flutter_assets/ pi@raspberrypi:/home/pi/my_apps_flutter_assets
+    scp -r ./build/flutter_assets/ pi@raspberrypi:/home/pi/my_apps_flutter_assets
     ```
-11. You can now launch the app in release mode using `flutter-pi --release /home/pi/my_apps_flutter_assets`
+10. You can now launch the app in release mode using `flutter-pi --release /home/pi/my_apps_flutter_assets`

 #### Complete example on Windows
 1. We'll build the asset bundle for `flutter_gallery` and deploy it using `rsync` in this example.